 One such proof system, which is the focus of this paper, is resolution.
-The resolution proof system appeared in [11], and began to be studied in connection with automated theorem proving in [19, 20, 30].
+The resolution proof system appeared in [13], and began to be studied in connection with automated theorem proving in [21, 22, 37].
 Because of the simplicity of resolution-there is only one derivation rule-and because all lines in a proof are clauses, this system is well adapted to proof search algorithms.
 Many real-world automated theorem provers are based on resolution.

 Being so simple and fundamental, resolution was a natural target to attack when trying to prove lower bounds in proof complexity.
 In this context, it is most straightforward to prove bounds on the length of proofs, i.e., the number of clauses, which is easily seen to be polynomially related to the proof size.
-In 1968, Tseitin [33] presented a superpolynomial lower bound on refutation length in resolution, but it was not until almost 20 years later that Haken [24] proved the first exponential lower bound, which has later been followed by many similar results, for instance in [5, 10, 16, 29, 34].
+In 1968, Tseitin [40] presented a superpolynomial lower bound on refutation length in resolution, but it was not until almost 20 years later that Haken [28] proved the first exponential lower bound, which has later been followed by many similar results, for instance in [7, 12, 18, 36, 41].

 A second complexity measure for resolution refutations other than length is the minimal width, measured as the maximal size of a clause in the refutation.
-This measure was introduced by Ben-Sasson and Wigderson in [10], and was shown to be strongly correlated to proof length.
-Ben-Sasson and Wigderson proved that the width $W(F \vdash 0)$ of refuting a k-CNF formula F over n variables is bounded by the refutation length $L(F \vdash 0)$ by $W(F \vdash 0) = O(\sqrt{n \log L(F \vdash 0)})$, and used this to rederive and simplify many lower bounds on length by proving bounds on width.
+This measure was first made explicit by Galil [26].
+Ben-Sasson and Wigderson [12] showed that it was strongly correlated to proof length by proving that the width $W(F \vdash 0)$ of refuting a k-CNF formula F over n variables is bounded by the refutation length $L(F \vdash 0)$ by $W(F \vdash 0) = O(\sqrt{n \log L(F \vdash 0)})$ , thus providing a new method for proving lower bounds on proof length by proving lower bounds on width.

 The results on width lead to the question of whether other complexity measures could yield interesting insights as well.
-In [22, 31], Esteban and Torán initiated the investigation of proof space in resolution.
+In [24, 38], Esteban and Torán introduced the concept of space in resolution, transforming a previous definition from [30].
 Intuitively, the space of a resolution proof is the maximal number of clauses one needs to keep in memory while verifying the proof.
-A number of upper and lower bounds for proof space in resolution and other proof systems were subsequently presented in for instance [1, 8, 21, 23].
+A number of upper and lower bounds for proof space in resolution and other proof systems were subsequently presented in for instance [2, 10, 23, 25].
 In several of these papers it was noted that the lower bounds on resolution refutation space for different formula families matched known lower bounds on refutation width.
-Atserias and Dalmau [3] showed that this was not a coincidence, but that the minimal refutation space $Sp(F \vdash 0)$ of any unsatisfiable k-CNF formula F is at least as large as the minimal refutation width $W(F \vdash 0)$ minus a constant term.
+Atserias and Dalmau [4] showed that this was not a coincidence, but that the minimal refutation space $Sp(F \vdash 0)$ of any unsatisfiable k-CNF formula F is at least as large as the minimal refutation width $W(F \vdash 0)$ minus a constant.

 An immediate follow-up question to this is whether the lower bound on space in terms of width is asymptotically strict.
-That is, does there exist a family $\{F_n\}{n=1}^{\infty}$ of k-CNF formulas such that $Sp(F_n \vdash 0) = \omega(W(F_n \vdash 0))$ or does it always hold that $Sp(F_n \vdash 0) = O(W(F_n \vdash 0))$?
+That is, does there exist a family $\{F_n\}{n=1}^{\infty}$ of k-CNF formulas such that $Sp(F_n \vdash 0) = \omega(W(F_n \vdash 0))$ or does it always hold that $Sp(F_n \vdash 0) = O(W(F_n \vdash 0))$ ?